-7. The Volume knob controls the overall volume of the plug-in.
+7. The Volume knob controls the overall volume of the Blofeld.

-8. Click on the Blofeld logo to open a window with Blofeld Plug-In version and additional information.
+8. Click on the Blofeld logo to open a window with Blofeld software version and additional information.

 The Sound Browser Page

 Click on the Presets button to open the integrated sound browser page.
 Here, you can search by name, author, and tags